Deploy Your First App

 Going Further

-There is a lot more you can do with Drycc Workflow, play around with the CLI:
+There is a lot more you can do with Drycc Workflow.
+Play around with the CLI:

-!!! important In order to have permission to push an app you must add a SSH key to your user on the Drycc Workflow.
-For more information, please check Users and SSH Keys and Troubleshooting Workflow.
+In order to have permission to push an app you must add an SSH key to your user on the Drycc Workflow.